Miro allows for granular permission settings to be configured on both a company and team basis.

 To let users invite people to boards as guest collaborators bypassing the allowlist, check the box and click Enable.
 This allows guests to access a board directly, without being added to a team.
 They can access the boards but can't create their own ones.

-You can also set allowed domains for every team in your Enterprise account.
+You can also set allowed domains for every team in your Enterprise plan.

-Tip: If users had been invited to the account before the setting was enabled, you can verify all users against the allowlist and remove them.
+Tip: If users had been invited before the setting was enabled, you can verify all users against the allowlist and remove them.

 Sharing via a public link